openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 * build gearman client / job monitor

-* stand alone worker script that does not need refstack installed.
+* stand alone worker script that does not require that refstack is installed.

-* api methods
+* Test status reporting API call

 * package installer for test runner with dependency and version coverage.